 Servings are guaranteed fresh, even and especially along the belt.
 The touch screen has capability in several languages, including English, and the business is especially kid-friendly.

-If you’ve gone first thing in the morning, then most of Omicho Market is ready and open before the largest crowds have hit.
+By 10:00 a.m., this shop has a massive line.
+But if you’ve gone first thing in the morning, then most of Omicho Market is ready and open before the largest crowds have hit.
 Enjoy!

 Mori Mori Sushi Omicho

 12 minutes by bus or 18 on foot from Kaname Inn Tatemachi

 Mori Mori has a branch just around the corner from us!
 Head here for lunch or dinner: